Legal

 Monthly support is provided within the agreed capacity, response expectations and communication channels.
 Unused time does not roll over unless agreed in writing.
 A retainer may cover fixes, updates, reviews, small improvements, deployment help and technical advice, but it does not guarantee unlimited availability or emergency response unless this is expressly agreed.

-Managed VPS or infrastructure services may include provisioning, configuration, monitoring, updates, backups, deployment support and incident handling as agreed.
+Managed VPS, dedicated server or infrastructure services may include server supply, provisioning, configuration, monitoring, updates, backups, deployment support and incident handling as agreed.
 Infrastructure work reduces operational risk but does not eliminate outages, third-party failures, security incidents or data-loss risk.
 Backup scope, retention, restore testing and recovery objectives must be agreed separately where they are material to the Client.

-Security reviews, audits and hardening work are point-in-time assessments based on the information, access and scope provided.
+Security reviews, audits, hardening work and penetration testing are point-in-time assessments based on the information, access and scope provided.
 Findings are intended to support risk reduction and prioritisation.
 They do not guarantee that a system is free from vulnerabilities or future compromise.

 Delivery estimates depend on agreed scope, access, feedback, third-party availability and Client decisions.
 Starter.pt is not responsible for delays caused by missing information, late approvals, unavailable systems, third-party incidents or changes requested by the Client.